Rocky4869/Rocky4869/README.md

 💬 Ask me about food 🍲

-📫 How to reach me: In school
+📫 How to reach me: rockytam4869@gmail.com

 ⚡ Fun fact: I like playing the acoustic guitar 🎸